On the Lipschitz properties of transportation along heat flows

 for almost every $x \in \RR^d$. \end{theorem} Let us remark that the same question was previously addressed in \cite[Theorem 2.2]{kolesnikov2011mass}, which expanded upon Caffarelli's original proof, and obtained the same Lipschitz bounds, for $(\optt)^{-1}$.
-Thus, Theorem \ref{thm:reverse} gives a more complete picture by proving the analogous result for the map $(\kmt)^{-1}$. \paragraph{Transport along heat flows and the Brownian transport map.} It is tempting to compare Theorems \ref{thm:lc} and \ref{thm:mixtures} to the recent construction in \cite{mikulincer2021brownian} of the Brownian transport map.
-The results apply in similar settings, and the asymptotic dependencies on all parameters are essentially the same.
-However, as we shall explain, the results are not strictly comparable.
+Thus, Theorem \ref{thm:reverse} gives a more complete picture by proving the analogous result for the map $(\kmt)^{-1}$.

-The constructions are qualitatively different: the domain of the Brownian transport map is the infinite-dimensional Wiener space, in contrast to the finite-dimensional domain afforded by the above theorems.
-Since the Gaussian measure, also in infinite dimensional Wiener space, satisfies numerous functional inequalities with dimension-free constants, realizing a measure on $\RR^d$ as a push-forward of the Wiener measure turns out to be satisfactory for many applications.
-However, there are some applications that require a map between equal dimensions, which explains the need for the present work.
-We expand on such applications below.

-On the other hand, as demonstrated by \cite[Theorem 1.5]{mikulincer2021brownian}, in several interesting cases, the Brownian transport map is provably 'Lipschitz on average'.
-Bounding the averaged derivative of a transport map is an important property (related to the Kannan-Lovász-Simonovits conjecture \cite{kannan1995isoperimetric} and to quantitative central limit theorems \cite[Theorem 1.7]{mikulincer2021brownian}) that seems to be out of reach for current finite-dimensional constructions.

-Having said the above, we do note that for log-concave measures, the Lipschitz constants of the Brownian transport map \cite[Theorem 1.1]{mikulincer2021brownian} are usually better than the ones provided by Theorem \ref{thm:lc}.
-For Gaussian mixtures, the roles seem to reverse, at least when $R$ is large, as Theorem \ref{thm:mixtures} can be better than \cite[Theorem 1.4]{mikulincer2021brownian}.